Transplant Hepatology Fellowship

 Conferences and didactic interactions complement the clinical experience.
 The fellowship is conducted within the Recanati-Miller Transplantation Institute and the Division of Liver Diseases, which is distinct from the Division of Gastroenterology.

 We are currently taking applications for the July 2016-2017 fellowship year.
-The Application deadline for the July 2016–June 2017 fellowship year is January 31, 2015.
+The Application deadline for the July 2016–June 2017 fellowship year is May 1, 2015.
 Selected candidates will be invited for interviews.
-Offers will be made no later than May 1, 2015.